 Methods

-This project will implement and evaluate the relative accuracy and effectiveness of categorical models compared with standard ALK methods to estimate catch-at-age compositions from randomly collected length frequencies and age-length observations.
+This project will implement and evaluate the relative accuracy and effectiveness of categorical models compared with standard ALK methods to estimate age compositions from randomly collected length frequencies and age-length observations.
+The approach will involve the:

+Development of a categorical model (e.g., multinomial) that can predict the true length composition and associated uncertainty from samples of length

+Scaling of the length composition derived in step 1 by the catch

+Development of an ordinal model that can predict age given length using paired age-length data and covariates

+Conversion of the scaled length composition derived in step 2 to an age composition using the model described in step 3

 Evaluation of methods will be via a simulation study based on characteristics for a range of typical fish stocks within New Zealand.
-The methods will then be applied to selected case studies (e.g., hake, ling, and rock lobster) to compare point and variance estimates produced by each method on the resulting scaled length or age compositions.
+The methods will then be applied to selected case studies (i.e., hake and ling) to compare point and variance estimates produced by each method on the resulting scaled length or age compositions, and the effect of using length and age data collected outside of the time range selected for the standard method.

-Guidance on the best method for estimating age composition from length and age-length observations using categorical models versus standard ALK methods have not been fully considered in the scientific literature or evaluated for cases that represent typical New Zealand fish stocks.
-In this project, the results from this analysis will be used to develop conclusions and general guidelines for the use of length and age-length observations in the estimation of scaled length and age composition for New Zealand fish stocks.
+Guidance on the best method for estimating age composition from length and paired age-length observations using categorical models versus standard ALK methods have not been fully considered in the scientific literature or evaluated for cases that represent typical New Zealand fish stocks.
+The results from this analysis will be used to develop conclusions and general guidelines for the use of length and age-length observations in the estimation of scaled length and age composition for New Zealand fish stocks.

-Results, conclusions, and guidelines from the study will be reported to the FNZ Statistics, Assessments, and Methods Working Group (SAMWG), and in a draft FAR to FNZ.
+Results, conclusions, and guidelines from the study will be reported to the Fisheries New Zealand Statistics, Assessments, and Methods Working Group (SAMWG), and in a draft FAR to FNZ.

 Reporting requirements